Who is eligible to receive federal student aid?

 - Access the National Student Loan Data System (NSLDS) Web site (www.nslds.ed.gov) and view information about loans and other federal student aid the student may have received.

-A PIN is similar to the PIN used to access a bank account.
-To protect the privacy of the information the student is submitting, the student must keep his or her PIN secret.
-If the student does not have a PIN, has lost or forgotten a PIN, or if the student thinks someone else knows his or her PIN, the student can request a new one at www.pin.ed.gov.
+The FSA ID is similar to the PIN used to access a bank account.
+To protect the privacy of the information the student is submitting, the student (and parent) must keep his or her FSA ID a secret.

-If the student is a dependent student, one of the student’s parents should also have his or her own PIN to electronically sign the student’s FAFSA and any correction the student might need to make to it.
-If the student’s parents have more than one child in college, they only need one PIN for all of the students.
+If the student is a dependent student, one of the student’s parents should also have his or her own FSA ID to electronically sign the student’s FAFSA and any correction the student might need to make to it.
+If the student’s parents have more than one child in college, they only need one ID for all of the students.